 The Campbells stayed at Stalker until 1800, when they built a new house on the mainland at Airds.
 Around 1840 the roof was taken down and the castle was abandoned.
-In an odd twist of history, Stalker was purchased by Charles Stewart from the Campbels in 1908, and it was Stewart who repaired the castle and stemmed the process of decay that threatened to destroy it entirely.
-It was futher restoted by Lt.
+In an odd twist of history, Stalker was purchased by Charles Stewart from the Campbells in 1908, and it was Stewart who repaired the castle and stemmed the process of decay that threatened to destroy it entirely.
+It was further restored by Lt.
 Col. D. R. Stewart Allward.

 Modern readers are probably most familiar with Castle Stalker from its role in the film Monty Python and the Holy Grail (the island castle that appears right near the end of the film).

-Note: The castle is currently open to visitors on specified dates between May and the end of September.
-At other times there is no access unless you fancy swimming or taking a boat trip - but the sheer dramatic quality of the view and the romance of the location make Castle Stalker a 'must see'.
+The castle is currently open to visitors on specified dates between May and the end of September.
+At other times there is no access unless you fancy swimming or taking a boat trip - but the sheer dramatic quality of the view and the romance of the location make Castle Stalker a 'must-see'.